mjopenglsdl/Small2D_SDL/README.md

 ===========

 A small C++ 2D framework with SDL2 library.
 I started this project in 2011 and the origin purpose is to make an easy-to-use framework for fast game development in desktop environment.
+I will make the code simple with minimal use of external libraries.

-I have added support for both Windows<**Code::Block**> and Mac_OSX<**xCode**>.
+Currently I have added support for both Windows<**Code::Block**> and Mac_OSX<**xCode**>.
+The better way to make it would be using **cmake** which I will integrate in furture releases.

 Library that you will need in order to compile & link:
 * SDL2: https://www.libsdl.org/download-2.0.php